IRIS-Solutions-Team/irispie-pages/docs/install.md

-Installing Iris Pie
+Installing IrisPie
 ====================

-Iris Pie runs in [Python](https://www.python.org) 3.11 or later, and can be installed from [`pypi`](https://pypi.org/project/irispie/).
+IrisPie runs in [Python](https://www.python.org) 3.11 or later, and can be installed from [`pypi`](https://pypi.org/project/irispie/).